Choconaut/TankGame/README.md

-This is a tank war game that was built using JavaFX to demostrate the OOP practices.
+This is a tank war game that was built using JavaFX to demostrate OOP practices.
 The user will control a tank that can shoot missiles to defeat enemy tanks.
 Enemy tanks are programmed to chase the player tank and fire upon sight with a slight delay.
 Powerups such as medpacks will appear on the field for the player to pick up.